Our phonics training course includes FREE 12 month licence to the

 At any point during the course, the student may click on the ‘Contact Lesson Teacher’ or ‘Contact Course Teacher’ button for email support.

-The course should be completed within 12 months (flexible!) – although all downloads and links may be printed and/or stored on your own device during this period.
+The Phonics Training Course should be completed within 12 months (flexible!) – although all downloads and links may be printed and/or stored on your own device during this period.
 The reason we apply a 12 month limit is simply to monitor which students are still active and which have long since completed the course.